A Brief History of Webcor

 A lot of this information is salt & peppered through the site, but this gathers it together and makes a good collection space for anything that is useful or interesting to know but doesn't really fit elsewhere.

 Webster-Chicago, of Chicago, Illinois, is known primarily for three consumer-electronics product lines: wire recorders, tape recorders, and phonographs.
 They dabbled in other lines, but those are their main claims to fame, and the items you are most likely to find these days.

 Wire recorders used a spool of wire as their medium.
 Steel wire (or iron-coated metal wire) could be magnetized and would thus store information.
 Wire had the advantage of high tensile strength—it was difficult to break or stretch.
 It did, however, have to be wound nicely on a spool, rather like fishing line winds on a reel (as opposed to tape, where the tape simply wound on top of itself).
-Until anti-spill was developed, one could take a spool out and have it quickly unravel into a mess.
+Until the anti-spill feature was developed, one could take a spool out and have it quickly unravel into a mess.
 Early machines had fixed spools.
-Later machines with removable spools had an anti-spill method to keep the wire on the spool.
+Later machines with removable spools had the anti-spill method to keep the wire on the spool.

 Wire recorders were primarily aimed at business where they were used as dictation machines.
 Many Webster-Chicago machines had foot controls so the typist could stop and start the recorder without taking her hands off the typewriter.
 A first-season episode of the television series, Mission: Impossible, called "A Spool There Was," has Martin Landau and Barbara Bain trying to recover a wire recording that was hidden by a friendly agent.